henrikkyhl/OnlineRetailer_Messaging-Partial/README.md

 # OnlineRetailer_Messaging-Partial

-This solution demonstrates how to use messaging to implement choreography in microservices.
+This solution demonstrates how to use messaging in microservices.

 The solution is Docker enabled, and it contains the following two microservices:
 1) ProductApi